balopez83/One_Mix_Yoga_4_Hackintosh/README.md

 # One Mix Yoga 4 Hackintosh
 Project to implement macOS support on the One Mix Yoga 4

-Planned support for macOS 11 and above.
+Initial support for macOS version 11.2.3 and above.

 If you see anything that could be added or changed don't hesitate to make a pull request.

 ## *** NOTICE ***
+###Initial support of macOS on the One Mix Yoga 4 has been achieved.
+Spoofed CPU support and no Graphics acceleration.
+Not for use yet as a daily driver.
-### Currently the Intel 11th generation CPU with integrated Intel Xe GPU is not supported by macOS.
+###Currently the Intel 11th generation CPU with integrated Intel Xe GPU is not supported by macOS.

 ## One Mix Yoga 4 Specifications: